LeonisX/language-assistant/README.md

 ### TODO video

-* Allow to see different dictionaries, change by ComboBox
+* v Allow to see different dictionaries, change by ComboBox

 * WatchScript: Tab with table & words frequency & level & sort (as in WordBank)